 Blairsville is a very small borough located in the state of Pennsylvania.
 With a population of 3,321 people and two constituent neighborhoods, Blairsville is the 421st largest community in Pennsylvania.
-Much of the housing stock in Blairsville was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Blairsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Blairsville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Blairsville is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Blairsville who work in office and administrative support (9.83%), management occupations (9.37%), and business and financial occupations (8.14%).
+There are especially a lot of people living in Blairsville who work in office and administrative support (9.59%), personal care services (9.25%), and sales jobs (8.14%).

 Being a small borough, Blairsville does not have a public transit system used by locals to get to and from work.

-The overall education level of Blairsville is somewhat higher than in the average US city of 21.84%: 26.87% of adults 25 and older in the borough have at least a bachelor's degree.
+The population of Blairsville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Blairsville, 23.90% have at least a bachelor's degree.

-The per capita income in Blairsville in 2010 was $25,117, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $100,468 for a family of four.
+The per capita income in Blairsville in 2010 was $24,240, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $96,960 for a family of four.
 However, Blairsville contains both very wealthy and poor people as well.

 The people who call Blairsville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Blairsville residents report their race to be White, followed by Asian.
+The greatest number of Blairsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Blairsville include Irish, Italian, English, and Polish.

 The most common language spoken in Blairsville is English.
 Other important languages spoken here include Tagalog and Spanish.